samparkewolfe/Sound_Control/README.txt

 Get more sounds.

 GENERATE INSTRUMENT
 Make the select instrument window more separate.
+(DONE)

 COLOUR TRACKER
 Make the coordinates box larger.
+(DONE)
 Test umenu with more than two input devices

 MODEL